invertase/notifee/packages/documentation/docs/react-native/docs/ios/behaviour.md

 });
 ```

 To use the users default sound, set the value as `default`.
-For no sound, set the value to `null`.
+For no sound, do not include the property.

 If you are using a custom sound file, it must be less than 30 seconds in length, otherwise the system will play the default sound.